-If you want to visit a location that resembles something straight from your favorite Sci-Fi movie, there’s China’s Zhangjiajie National Forest Park.
-Thousands of stone pillars, some towering more than 2,000 feet, are the extraordinary signature feature of the park.
-Visitors can experience the pillars from above by taking the world's tallest outdoor elevator or crossing the world's highest and longest glass-bottom bridge.
+China’s Zhangjiajie National Forest Park resembles something straight from your favorite sci-fi movie.
+Towering stone pillars are the extraordinary signature feature of the park.
+Visitors can see the pillars from above by taking the world's tallest outdoor elevator or crossing the world's highest and longest glass-bottom bridge.

-A population of glowworms called Arachnocampa luminosa illuminate the Waitomo Caves on the North Island of New Zealand.
-Roughly the size of mosquitos when fully grown, these gnats are bioluminescent.
-Thousands of the glowworms live along the cave’s ceiling, creating the illusion of an overhead sky full of stars.
+A population of glowworms called Arachnocampa Luminosa illuminates the Waitomo Caves on the North Island of New Zealand.
+These glowworms, which are unique to New Zealand, are bioluminescent.
+Thousands of them live along the cave’s ceiling, creating the illusion of an overhead sky full of stars.

 Salar de Uyuni in Bolivia is the world's largest salt flat, stretching more than 4,000 square miles.
 It is devoid of wildlife or vegetation and is known for its extreme flatness and clear skies.
 This creates a dreamy, mirror-like reflective surface in the wet season and a fascinating pattern of polygonal cracks in the dry season.

 The Galapagos Islands are a uniquely preserved habitat with a diverse array of animals that can’t be seen anywhere else in the world.
-The remote volcanic islands, which are part of Ecuador, are located over 500 miles west of the mainland in the Pacific Ocean.
+The remote volcanic islands, which are part of Ecuador, are located more than 600 miles west of the mainland in the Pacific Ocean.
 They are part of a national park considered by UNESCO to be a “living museum and showcase of evolution.”
-Visitors can experience the island’s stunning biodiversity up close by snorkeling, scuba diving and hiking around the islands.

 Located on Navajo land in Arizona, Antelope Canyon is a stunning, picturesque slot canyon with colorful, wavy walls illuminated by streaming beams of light.
 The canyon has "upper" and "lower" portions, each with different natural lighting and formations created by erosion.
 The canyon is one of the most beautiful places in America's state and national parks.